 - Watering a slope

 If you have a watering zone on a slope, water in five-minute cycles to prevent runoff.
-Use the run-time scheduler to develop an efficient schedule.

 - Improve maintenance

 Some of the other information you collect on the checklist will help with general maintenance of your sprinkler system.
 Dry spots indicate areas where the sprinkler heads need to be adjusted.
 Wet areas could be caused from a leak in the system or low-head drainage.
 If you notice a leak, fix it as soon as possible to avoid water waste and other problems.

 Use the catch-can test to make sure your lawn is using only what it needs.

 - Set four identical cans at various distances from the sprinklers within the spray pattern of the sprinkler zone.
 Write down the location of each can and turn on the sprinkler zone for 15 minutes.